-With the consent of the student's parents (or with the consent of the student, if the student is over eighteen (18) years of age), the School may utilize the EFAP or the information contained therein in its efforts to educate and/or notify classmates and/or classmates parents of the student's food allergy.
+With the consent of the student's parents (or with the consent of the student, if the student is over eighteen (18) years of age), the School may utilize the EFAP or the information contained therein in its efforts to educate and/or notify classmates and/or classmates parents of the student's peanut or other food allergy.

+School Responsibilities

-School Responsibilities The School shall
+The School shall

 - review and maintain all health records and EFAPs submitted by parents and doctors; - review this policy and prevention plans with core staff members; and - follow all state/federal laws regarding sharing medical information.

-Student's Responsibilities Students with known food allergies should take several steps to prevent allergic reactions.
-Students: - should not trade food with others: - should not eat anything with unknown ingredients; and - identify an adult immediately if they eat something that may contain food to which they are allergic Parental Responsibilities The parents of each student with a known food allergy shall do each of the following: - notify the Coordinator/Principal of the known food allergy in writing at the beginning of each school year (a sample notification form is included as Form 2250.1);
+Student's Responsibilities Students with known peanut or other food allergies should take several steps to prevent allergic reactions.
+Students:

+- should not trade food with others; - should not eat anything with unknown ingredients; and - identify an adult immediately if they eat something that may contain peanuts or other foods to which they are allergic

+Parental Responsibilities The parents of each student with a known peanut or other food allergy shall do each of the following:

-- execute an Emergency Medical Authorization Form (included as Form 2410.1 for the student, listing all known food allergies in the appropriate section; - develop an Emergency Food Action Plan; - provide the School with all medication(s) to be used in the case of an allergic reaction, along with the completed copy of Form 2230.1, Medication Request Form, or, if the student will carry and self-administer an EpiPen, shall submit a completed copy of Form 2240.2, Permission to Carry and Self-Administer Epinephrine Autoinjector; and - work with the student in managing the students food allergy including reviewing the student's responsibilities listed in this policy, reviewing the weekly lunch menu to identify appropriate foods, establishing a list of "safe foods" which do not contain the known allergen, and discussing the self-discipline that is required at School functions and other activities where food is being offered.
+- notify the Coordinator/Principal of the known peanut or other food allergy in writing at the beginning of each school year (a sample notification form is included as Form JDD); - execute an Emergency Medical Authorization for the student, listing all know peanut or other food allergies in the appropriate sections; - develop an Emergency Food Action Plan; - provide the School with all medication(s) to be used in the case of an allergic reaction, along with the completed copy of Form JDD-1, Medication Request Form, or, if the student will carry and self-administer an EpiPen, shall submit a completed copy of Form JDD-2, Permission to Carry and Self-Administer Epinephrine Autoinjector; and - work with the student in managing the students food allergy including reviewing the student's responsibilities listed in this policy, reviewing the weekly lunch menu to identify appropriate foods, establishing a list of "safe foods" which do not contain the known allergen, and discussing the self-discipline that is required at School functions and other activities where food is being offered.